Italy itinerary: one week in Rome

 Via dei Condotti: from Via Margutta head to Piazza di Spagna and walk down Via dei Condotti, another one of Rome’s famous haute couture shopping streets.

-Piazza Augusto Imperatore: From Via dei Condotti head to Piazza Augusto Imperatore where you’ll find the Mausoleum of Augustus – under restoration.
+Piazza Augusto Imperatore & the Mausoleum of Augustus: From Via dei Condotti head to Piazza Augusto Imperatore where you’ll find the Mausoleum of Augustus – the largest circular tomb in the world that has been recently reopened after 80 years of being closed!
+I highly recommend you reserve your entrance ticket to the Mausoleum.

 Head back to accommodation to relax and change before dinner.